MuddassirKhalidi/C.A.L.I.X/README.md

 3. **Query the assistant:**

-   Run the next cell to prompt Memoro
+   Run the next cell to prompt Memoro II

 ## Code Overview